steambap/koa-tree-router/readme.md

 ```

 #### Shorthand methods
-If you want tp get expressive, here is what you can do:
+If you want to get expressive, here is what you can do:
 ```js
 router.get(path, middleware)
 router.delete(path, middleware)